kaltura/playkit-js-dash/README.md

 ## Running the tests

-Tests can be run localy via [Karma], which will run on Chrome, Firefox and Safari
+Tests can be run locally via [Karma], which will run on Chrome, Firefox and Safari

 [Karma]: https://karma-runner.github.io/1.0/index.html
 ```